itsbryanman/bookbot/README.md

 brew install ffmpeg      # macOS choco install ffmpeg     # Windows

-# If activation bytes are needed for AAX files
+# If DRM removal fails for Audible files
-# Extract from your Audible account using tools like:
+# Use the TUI DRM Removal tab for browser-based authentication
-# - audible-activator
+bookbot tui /path/to/audiobooks
-# - AAXtoMP3
+# Navigate to DRM Removal tab and click "Begin Login"
-# Then use: bookbot drm remove file.aax --activation-bytes XXXXXXXX
+# Complete authentication in your browser when prompted

 # Clear cache if metadata seems stale
 rm -rf ~/.cache/bookbot/